aedoardo1990/Gagarin/README.md

 #### Randomize the questions

-For future developments of the programm, we would like to randomize the questions answers, so that the quiz would become more challenging for the user that wants to repeat it.
+For future developments of the programm, we would like to randomize the questions answers, so that the quiz would become more challenging for the user that want to repeat it.

 For instance the answers sections of the second question ("How many countries were part of Soviet Union?") is structured as follows:
 A) 17
 B) 15
 C) 13

-With the randomization, we could have for instance the following options when the quiz is running one or multiple times: A) 15, B)13, C)17 or
+With the randomization, we could have the following options when the quiz would be running one or multiple times in a row: A) 15, B)13, C)17 or
 A) 13, B) 17, C) 15